Welcome to the Premier Website for Professional Business Analysis

 Contents

-Current Assets in Overall Asset Structure?
+Current Assets in Overall Asset Structure

 The firm's liquid assets in various categories normally constitute a substantial component of the firm's overall asset structure, namely the firm's Current Assets Portfolio.
-Asset Structure, in turn is one of three different structures that firm's define from Balance Sheet items.
-Exhibit 1, below shows how (1) Asset Structure, (2) Financial Structure, and (3) Capital structure each build from Balance Sheet items.
+Asset Structure, in turn, is one of three different structures that firms define from Balance Sheet items.
+Exhibit 1, below shows how (1) Asset Structure, (2) Financial Structure, and (3) Capital Structure each build from Balance Sheet items.

 Each Balance Sheet structure has meaning in terms of the relative magnitudes of items within one of the boundary lines in Exhibit 1.